 - High school department chair or designee will strive to schedule Individual Education Program (IEP) meetings during scheduled hours of the Rehabilitation Counselor no less than one month prior to the IEP meeting.
-If the assigned counselor is unable to attend the meeting, the school personnel, student, and parent will have materials about ORS for the IEP meeting. - The development, scheduling and coordination of the IEP meeting. - Mechanisms to monitor the implementation of this section of the CA will be included in the RIDE School Support Monitoring process. - RIDE and LEAs will support ORS in the dissemination and implementation of pre-employment transition services information and programming. - RIDE will assign the State Transition Coordinator.
-This CA does not reduce the obligation under IDEA of a local education authority or any other agency to provide or pay for any transition services that are also considered special education or related services and that are necessary for ensuring a free appropriate public education to students with disabilities within the state. - D. Procedures for outreach to and identification of students with disabilities who need transition services and preemployment transition services.
-Outreach to these students should occur as early as possible during the transition planning process and must include, at a minimum, a description of the purpose of the vocational rehabilitation program, eligibility requirements, application procedures, and scope of services that may be provided to eligible individuals.
+If the assigned counselor is unable to attend the meeting, the school personnel, student, and parent will have materials about ORS for the IEP meeting. - The development, scheduling and coordination of the IEP meeting. - Mechanisms to monitor the implementation of this section of the CA will be included in the RIDE School Support Monitoring process. - RIDE and LEAs will support ORS in the dissemination and implementation of preemployment transition services information and programming. - RIDE will assign the State Transition Coordinator.
+This CA does not reduce the obligation under IDEA of a local education authority or any other agency to provide or pay for any transition services that are also considered special education or related services and that are necessary for ensuring a free appropriate public education to students with disabilities within the state.

-The LEA identifies students with disabilities who may be eligible for transition services with ORS and facilitates a formal referral to the agency with parental approval.
+D. The LEA identifies students with disabilities who may be eligible for transition services with ORS and facilitates a formal referral to the agency with parental approval.
 The LEA provides education records as part of the referral packet to ORS.
 Upon receipt of the referral packet, approved by the parents, the ORS Vocational Rehabilitation Counselor schedules a meeting with the student and family to explain the program, become familiar with the student, and plan next steps.
 The Vocational Rehabilitation Counselor will explain Pre-ETS services, Order of Selection, and provide informed choice options, including whether to register for Pre-ETS services or apply for VR services.
 Eligibility determination must occur within 60 days of application, and IPE must be developed within 90 days of eligibility.